-We think of the black text on white background to be a pretty standard, default setting for the web.
+We think of the black text on a white background to be a pretty standard, default setting for the web.
 Except, why do we?
 How many of the websites you visit actually have white backgrounds these days?
 I know a lot of the ones I visit have off-white, subtle gray backgrounds, or even colored backgrounds.
 Google itself is, in fact, one of the few to still use pure white.

 The reason we think of black on white as a default is because of pre-computer technology.
 That’s right baby, it’s paper!
 Paper is white – most of the time – and printers, printing presses, even hand tools generally use a black ink as the default.
 Everything from books to newspapers to magazines use black on white as the default.

 The reason for that, of course, is that paper comes out naturally white, beige, or another off-white color.
 The pure bright white we’re used to from printer paper is actually because of bleaching it during manufacturing, but it’s still a light color.
 Meanwhile, it’s easiest to make dark colored pigments for ink.
 A huge array of possible dyes could be used to make dark colored inks, while lighter colored dyes are more difficult.

 Thus, when computers came about and the internet spontaneously erupted from the minds of a few brilliant people, the default became a nice, usable black on white.
 Just ignore that little green-on-black era, won’t you?
 Actually, keep that in mind; I’ll mention it later.